FIELD TRIPS

 The photos have brief captions describing the places we visit and the work we do.
 Hover the mouse over an image to freeze the slideshow.

-2021 Field Trips
+COVID-Era Field Trips

+All proposed field trips for 2020 were cancelled due to the COVID-19 pandemic.
 Two field trips were planned for August, 2021.
 The first trip (vegetation photopoints and drone vegetation monitoring) was completed successfully – see the link below.
 The second trip (quondong survey) had to be cancelled due to an outback COVID exposure incident.

 Field Trip Reports

-Follow the links below for detailed information on the work undertaken each year.
+Follow the links below for detailed information on the work undertaken each year since 2004.
 The reports come in a variety of formats, depending on whether the report was a report to a general meeting, a report prepared for our Newsletter, or a report to the Department of Environment and Water.
 If the link for a particular year takes you to a Newsletter, there will often be several small reports in that Newsletter.

-2022 2021 2019 2018 2017 (Aug & Sept trips) 2017 (May trip) 2016 2015 2014 2013 2012 2011 2010 2009 2008 2007 2006 2005
+2017 (Aug & Sept trips) 2017 (May trip) 2016 2015

 2017 Field Trip Video